THE MASS OF DARK MATTER:An Integer Derivation of 0.88 GeV via Topological Exclusion

 ) [4].

 Topology: Amphicheiral.
-The Figure-Eight knot is chemically identical to its mirror
+The Figure-Eight knot is topologically identical to its mirror

 image.
 Lacking handedness, it is ”invisible” to the electromagnetic field, which requires a